waywardgeek/infnoise/README.md

 op-amps can run at 6Mbit/second.

 Adjacent bits from an INM are correlated, so whitening is required before use in cryptography.
-INM output has a highly predictable amount of entropy for easy estimation of bits added to an entropy pool.
+However, the output has a highly predictable amount of entropy for easy estimation of bits added to an entropy pool.

 ### The Problem: Noise Sensitivity, and Signal Injection